-In addition to that, Worker Orientation using the company specific Employee Guideline - Red Book package will provide every company employee with the specific health and safety expectations prior to commencing their employment obligations.
+In addition to that, Worker Orientation using the company specific orientation package will provide every company employee with the specific health and safety expectations prior to commencing their employment obligations.
 Worker Orientation's to include review of the Workplace Task Standards (WTS).